sol77-dev/tournament-scoring/README.md

 # tournament-scoring
-My assignment program focused around a system to submit scores for a tournament.
+My old GCSE assignment program focused around a system to submit scores for a tournament.
+(I made this 5 years ago, I just needed a place to store it).

 The brief for the assignment is as follows:
 > You are a junior employee at a small software development company.
 Your company recently visited a local college and delivered a guest lecture.
 The college were pleased with the outcome of the visit and have asked your company to judge an upcoming tournament.